 Sound familiar?
 The same system was largely in place in the US too, going back some years earlier.
 In the early fifties, Chevy wouldn’t have dreamed of offering an engine as big as an Olds or Buick V8, never mind one more powerful.
 By 1958, that taboo was broken.
 But GM still had a rule about no compacts/intermediates with engines larger than 330 cubic inches.
 You like big motors?
 Buy a Bonneville, with its outsized profit margins.
 Well, we know what happened.
 John DeLorean snuck a 389-powered Tempest past the big wigs on the 14th floor in 1964, and the rest is history.

-Next thing you know, Chevy Novas are available with 375 hp 396s.
-OK, you already know where this is headed; it’s surely no coincidence that the Kadett Rallye 1900 looks like a 7/8 sized Nova or Chevelle SS396; which is what it was.
-Stick the biggest engine from the Rekord into the little Kadett, and it’s the non-Ferrari GTO of Europe.
-Its impact was even greater though, because the European hierarchy was more rigid; America was more innovative, and the idea of a compact with a big V8 wasn’t exactly earth-shattering.
+And two years later, they did the same with the compact Nova.
+It’s surely no coincidence that the Kadett Rallye 1900 looks like a 7/8 sized Nova or Chevelle SS396; which is what it was.
+Stick the biggest engine from the Rekord into the little Kadett, and it’s the non-Ferrari GTO/Nova SS 396 of Europe.
+Its impact was even greater though, because the European hierarchy was more rigid at the time; America was more innovative, and the idea of a compact with a big V8 wasn’t exactly earth-shattering.
 The 1957 Rambler Rebel already had a 255 hp 327 under the hood.
 It was just a matter of time.

 And who do we have to thank for the Rallye 1900?
 I can’t find any hard evidence of it, but it’s got the fingerprints of Bob Lutz all over it; or under it, as the case may be.
 If he could flip a Kadett on its head, he could also teach it to flip the European market on its head.
 Bob was an executive at Opel between 1963 and 1971, and his specialty was always the big picture, not the nuts and volts.